ecloudhub/spark/README.md

   start?: string | number | StartEndFunc;
   // If true it will animate on both desktop and mobile otherwise it will animate only on desktop.
 Default: true. responsive?: boolean;
   // Change the animation style.
 If true the component will not be pinned.
-Default: false. withMask?: boolean;
+Default: true. withMask?: boolean;
   // A callback for when the progress has completed. onComplete?: Dispatch<SetStateAction<boolean>>;